Show by Abstract Art Pioneer Halaby Recreate Kafr Qasem Massacre

 The Vice President for Community Affairs Asem Khalil said in his opening remarks said that this exhibition is an important opportunity for the students to be introduced and for them to discuss the notion of identity, get reflections from the Palestinian history and memory in a contemporary, artistic and cultural way.

-Previously on the same day, Halaby met with the Birzeit University President Abdellatif Abuhijleh, where she presented a collection of her work to the University.
+Previously on the same day, Halaby met with the Birzeit University President Abdullatif Abuhijleh, where she presented a collection of her work to the University.
 Halaby believes that art should be an open source of knowledge for students and the masses in general.

 Samia Halaby was born in Jerusalem.
 She is a leading figure of abstract art practice and stands among the most influential Palestinian artists today.
 Despite being based in the United States since 1951, Halaby is considered a pioneer of abstract art in the Arab world.